-Vice President of Sales and Marketing, RLI Insurance
+Vice President of Business Development and Retention, RLI Transportation

-Mike has also served as the leader of Storing Treasures, an organization designed to help individuals discover their unique financial personality and help them better reach their financial goals.
-The mission is to offer a web-based financial education program and financial plan to organizations so they can sponsor this with their employees, clients, and students.
+Mike also serves as the leader of Storing Treasures, an organization designed to help individuals discover their unique financial personality and help them better reach their financial goals.
+The mission of Storing Treasures is to offer a web-based financial education program and financial plan to organizations so they can sponsor this with their employees, clients, and students.
 Mike also has previous experience as an officer in church leadership.
 He is married to Tonya; they have four children and live in Lawrenceville, Georgia.

 Charles E. Hodges II (Chuck)